If you are ready to buy a mountain bike, make sure you choose the right one!

 - Suitability for the target audience – If a manufacturer says this bike is great for a die-hard enthusiast, we will review it and comment on that statement.
 If a bike manufacturer tells us that one bike is excellent for entry-level riders, we review it with this in mind.

 - Overall mix.
 Are there any weak links?
 When making mountain bike reviews, we always compare with other bikes in the same range.
-This gives us pretty good overview as to where the reviewed bike stands in comparison.
+This gives us a pretty good overview as to where the reviewed bike stands in comparison.
 Our review writers are trained to keep in mind the same standards, and we’ve done well with it!

 To wrap it up, our bike reviews are well-written and in-depth, covering all aspects of a bike.
 Unlike reviews from manufacturers, we state the big picture and point out both the positives and the negatives.